 Some people I come across say they don’t apologise because it shows weakness.
 Well, in a relationship, we need to be vulnerable.

 A good relationship is as much about dealing with the lows as it is about riding the highs.
-There are low points, weakness are exposed and we can do some damage.
+There are low points, weaknesses are exposed and we can do some damage.
 We need to be able to feel like we can support each other through those times.

 Without vulnerability, we can’t build a relationship